PFTL/website/content/blog/27_Custom_CRM.rst

 -----------
 This tutorial aims at showing you how you can quickly prototype solutions by using **Jupyter notebooks**.
 They are not the proper tool if you want to distribute the code as a package for others to use, but it is very quick to find problems, run just what you need, etc.

 Regarding the CRM itself, it is not complete yet.
 You can see it as a minimum-viable-product.
-You can send e-mails to your customers, keep track of what messages were sent when, etc. Considering the amount of work it took to set it up, you should be very satisfied.
+You can send e-mails to your customers, keep track of what messages were sent when etc. Considering the amount of work it took to set it up, you should be very satisfied.

 The main objective of this tutorial was to show you how you can combine different tools in order to build a new project.
 Of course, many things can be improved, made more efficient, etc. The reality is that if you need to handle communication with some hundreds of customers, you don't need much more than what we did.
 Perhaps you can make it more functional, prettier, etc. But that is more customization than core development.

+Header Photo by `rawpixel <https://unsplash.com/photos/7uGUFCyH3GY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash